-Round Hill Studio is a spacious art gallery perfectly situated in the heart of Annapolis Royal, Nova Scotia; offering a unique atmosphere and intimate ambience with beautiful and engaging scenery – inside and out!
-Open year-round, Round Hill Studio is located at 280 St. George Street.
-Inside, there is an air of elegance with original works by local and international artists gracing the walls.
+Round Hill Studio is a locally renowned art gallery perfectly situated in the heart of Annapolis Royal, Nova Scotia; offering a unique atmosphere and intimate ambience with beautiful and engaging scenery – inside and out!
+Open year-round, Round Hill Studio is located at 228 St. George Street.
+Inside, there is an air of elegance with original works by artist couple, Jaime Lee and James Lightle gracing the walls.

-About the Gallery Director and Artist, Jaime Lee Lightle
+About the Owner and Artist, Jaime Lee Lightle

 Jaime Lee Lightle’s creative talents manifested themselves originally in the musical arts as a classical violist, while studying and dabbling in visual arts in her school years.

 Born in Ottawa, Ontario, she obtained her bachelor’s degree in Canadian Studies from Carleton University in Ottawa, where she stayed and worked in finance and administration and human resources for six years before moving to Pembroke, Ontario in 2009.
 It was here that she was inspired to pick up her paint brush again.